-The City of South Lake Tahoe is proposing to amend its City Code to reasonably regulate Wireless Communication Facilities (WCFs), to the extent permitted by California and federal law, for the installation, operation, collocation, modification and removal of wireless facilities in the City.
+The City of South Lake Tahoe amended its City Code in 2020 to reasonably regulate Wireless Communication Facilities (WCFs), to the extent permitted by California and federal law, for the installation, operation, collocation, modification and removal of wireless facilities in the City.

 California cities are preempted from regulating various aspects of wireless communications facility siting by both state and federal law.
 In particular, cities cannot prohibit or effectively prohibit wireless facilities, unreasonably discriminate against wireless service providers or regulate such facilities on the basis of radio frequency emissions to the extent those emissions comply with federal standards.